graphql/graphql-spec/spec/Section 3 -- Type System.md

 - `if: Boolean! = true` - When `true`, fragment _should_ be deferred (see
   related note below).
 When `false`, fragment will not be deferred and data will be included in the initial response.
 Defaults to `true` when omitted.
-- `label: String` - May be used by GraphQL clients to identify the data from responses and associate it with the corresponding defer directive.
-If provided, the GraphQL service must add it to the corresponding pending object in the response. `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.
+- `label: String` - An optional string literal (variables are disallowed) used by GraphQL clients to identify data from responses and associate it with the corresponding defer directive.
+If provided, the GraphQL service must include this label in the corresponding pending object within the response.
+The `label` argument must be unique across all `@defer` and `@stream` directives in the document.

 ### @stream